adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/featuredcategorylist/v1/featuredcategorylist/README.md

 ### Edit Dialog Properties
 The following properties are written to JCR for this component and are expected to be available as `Resource` properties:

- `./categoryIds` - Category ids in an Array of string saved by Category Picker  .
+ `./categoryIds` - Category ids in an Array of string saved by Category Picker.

 ### CSS API (BEM)